Goldman hires Deutsche analyst to co-head software team

-Goldman Sachs Group Inc (GS.N) has hired Deutsche Bank (DBKGn.DE) senior equity analyst Tom Ernst as a managing director to co-head its software banking team, a source familiar with the matter said on Wednesday.
+May 8 Goldman Sachs Group Inc has hired Deutsche Bank senior equity analyst Tom Ernst as a managing director to co-head its software banking team, a source familiar with the matter said on Wednesday.

 Ernst will be based in San Francisco and lead the division with Ward Waltemath, the person said, asking not to be named because the matter is not public.